Goldenseal (Hydrastis canadensis)

 When cultivating goldenseal it is best to till or turn the soil and amend, if necessary.
 The rule of thumb is to grow goldenseal in a soil with a pH around 5.5 to 6.5.
 Plant rhizome pieces, seedlings in narrow trenches about 2-3 inches deep with the bud facing up.
 Spacing can range between 2 inch x 2 inch to 12 inch x 12 inch depending on the size of the plot being cultivated.
 Once planted it should be mulched, with either whole or shredded leaves, hardwood bark chips or a hardwood bark and sawdust mixture several inches deep.
 Also, remember to water in a freshly planted goldenseal bed.
 After the initial watering no further irrigation should be needed except in the case of drought conditions.

-MoonBranch Botanicals specializes in offering the highest quality fresh and dried botanicals, teas and live plants native to the great eastern hardwood forest of North America.
+MoonBranch Botanicals specializes in offering the highest quality fresh and dried botanicals, pawpaws along with other wild fare and live plants native to the great eastern hardwood forest of North America.

-Please note: Plants native to temperate climates, especially those shipped bare-root, are generally best transplanted during the cooler months (October - March) while in or near a state of dormancy.
-While we make every attempt to ship as needed by our customers, please realize that there is a greater risk of transplant loss during the hot Summer months.
-Also realize that many species may lose their above ground portions the current season while the roots remain alive, producing new growth the following Spring.
+When ordering LIVE PLANTS please understand that plants native to temperate climates, especially those shipped bare-root, are generally best transplanted during the months of October - March while in or near a state of dormancy.
+While we make every attempt to ship as needed by our customers, please realize that there is a greater risk of transplant loss during the growing season.
+Additionally, many species may lose their above ground portions the current season while the roots remain alive, producing new growth the following Spring

 Disclaimer: Statements contained herein have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat and cure or prevent disease.